dlmcglade/getOpenPRs/README.md

 Upon re-running script, a new markdown file (new_pull_requests.md) is created with just the open pull requests that are new since you last ran the script.

-Eachsubsequent re-run of the script performs the same, but only displays the newest open pull requests since the last run.
+Each subsequent re-run of the script performs the same, but only displays the newest open pull requests since the last run.